Ordoliberalism: Development

 The theory was developed from about 1930 to 1950 by German economists and legal scholars from the Freiburg School, such as Walter Eucken, Franz Böhm, Hans Grossmann-Doerth, and Leonhard Miksch.

 Ordoliberal ideals (with modifications) drove the creation of the post-World War II German social market economy.
 They were especially influential on forming a firm competition law in Germany.
 However the social market economy was implemented in economies where corporatism was already well established, so ordoliberal ideals were not as far reaching as the theory's economic founders had intended.

 Since the 1960s, ordoliberal influence on economics and jurisprudence has significantly diminished; however, many German economists define themselves as Ordoliberals through the present day, the ORDO is still published, and the Faculty of Economics at the University of Freiburg is still teaching ordoliberalism.
 Additionally, some institutes and foundations such as the Walter Eucken Institut and the Stiftung Ordnungspolitik are engaged in the ordoliberal tradition.

+Germany's Free Democratic Party (FDP) is a traditional and committed supporter of ordoliberalism, the party having been influenced by the economic theories of Wilhelm Röpke and Alexander Rüstow.
+Historical FDP party grandee Otto Graf Lambsdorff, who served as Federal Minister of Economics, was a particular proponent of ordoliberalism.